jakejoseph/FinalProject/README.md

 I wanted the user to be able to explore the dataset in a finer grain, so I added a slider to let the user jump to a particular year.

+* I changed the year selections at the top to show the extremes - those years chosen for the buttons all have the tallest, largest BMI, largest weight, smallest BMI, smallest weight, and shortest.

 #Modications suggested, but not made